rustyrene/Bonx/README.md

 # Bonx
-The video editing software for Bonon
+The video editing software for Bonbon